ory/docs/docs/oathkeeper/configure-deploy.md

 ## Build & Run

-Before building the Docker Image, we need to make sure that the local ORY Oathkeeper Docker Image is on the most recent version:
+Before building the Docker Image, we need to make sure that the local Ory Oathkeeper Docker Image is on the most recent version:

 ```sh